SITCore Dev Boards

 SITCore SC20100S Dev Board

 The SC20100S Dev Board includes an SC20100S soldered to the board and a built in 1.8 inch color serial display.
-It has three 40 pin socket headers for connecting peripherals and a display.
-Peripheral connectors include external power, CAN, USB host and client, RTC backup battery, DCMI interface and an SD card slot.
+It has a 40 pin socket headers for connecting peripherals.
+Peripheral connectors include two mikroBus connectors, external power, CAN, USB host and client, RTC supercap and an SD card slot.
 It also has a buzzer, LEDs, a reset button, and user programmable boot buttons.

 To start development using the SC20100S Dev Board, just connect the board's USB Client port to a host computer using a USB-C cable.
 Go to the Getting Started page in the TinyCLR section of the documentation page for further instructions.